rajan-chari/yara-playground/docs/troubleshooting/common-issues.md

-# Common Issues and Solutions
+# Common Issues and Solutions for Sailing Robotics

-This guide covers the most frequently encountered issues when working with ROS, Gazebo, and conda environments.
+This guide covers the most frequently encountered issues when working with ROS, Gazebo, and conda environments in the Yara_OVE experimental playground for autonomous sailing robotics.

 ## General System Issues